How to Start Hosting in China, VPS and Cloud Computing

 The need for cloud computing infrastructure in China is clear with their 600 million+ internet user base.
 This means you might need some serious server back end if you are deploying any mobile or web apps, websites, or server infrastructure that is targeting the Chinese market.

 Even small scale app deployments will benefit by having servers physically present in China.

 Why NOT to have servers in China?

 Hosting in China will NOT prevent your app or website being blocked in China.
-Server location has nothing to do with the internet filter, which is maintained by the government in order to block out “sensitive” information.
+Server location has nothing to do with the internet filter, though the vast majority of blocked websites originate from outside China.

 Hosting in China will NOT help boost your rankings in Baidu.